WavyRockets/wavyrockets.github.io/_posts/2024-01-25-redesign-case-study.md

 * How can we ensure existing users are sorted into the correct team after already signing up?
 * How can we ensure the engagement of all users isn’t impacted by the changes made?

 My next task was to carry out market research on platforms that have similar functionality.
-This required defining the type of users that were likely to be impacted by this problem:

-* How can we ensure new users join the correct team when signing up?
-* How can we ensure existing users are sorted into the correct team after already signing up?
-* How can we ensure the engagement of all users isn’t impacted by the changes made?

-My next task was to carry out market research on platforms that have similar functionality.
 This led me to discover that, in the vast majority of cases, the assignment of teams is the responsibility of an admin user and not the user themselves which played a large role in changing the spec.

 By updating the problem statement, I was able to establish control over team assignment, as well as keeping with the original requirements by not interfering with user engagement: